valerieniemann/valerieniemann.github.io/_posts/2020-01-20-research-advisor.md

   - school
 ---

-Choosing a research advisor means choosing a research group and topic simultaneously.
+Choosing a research advisor means simultaneously choosing a research group and topic.
 Here we will walk through the three choices separately.

 Choosing a Research Advisor
 ------